 Spyware: that's not all

-Amnesty said in a statement that the media partners of the Pegasus project will publish more stories next week "exposing the details of how world leaders, politicians, human rights activists and journalists have been selected as potential targets for this spyware."
+Amnesty said in a statement that the Pegasus Project's media partners will publish more stories next week "exposing details of how world leaders, politicians, human rights activists and journalists were selected as potential targets of this spyware."